 Bacon Wrapped Scallops with Maple Glaze

 Bacon wrapped scallops have become a holiday tradition in our family through an untraditional path.
 It all started years ago when my mom made the "mistake" of sending my dad out to pick up a simple grocery list of items to complete our holiday menu.
-It's known at our house that if you send dad to the store, you're guaranteed to get the items you requested, but you'll also get some expensive accompaniments that you didn't ask for, were not on sale, but nonetheless taste wonderful.
-These include, lobster, king crab legs, and shrimp, always when they're not on sale.
+It's known at our house that if you send dad to the store, you're guaranteed to get the items you requested, but you'll also get some expensive accompaniments that you didn't ask for, were not on sale, but are appreciated by us kids.
+These include lobster, king crab legs, and shrimp, always when not on sale, much to my mother's chagrin.
 This particular excursion yielded full market price scallops.

-The next year one of us mentioned how nice it was to have bacon wrapped scallops as an hors d'oeuvre and the rest is history, sale prices be darned.
-Since then the recipe has morphed a bit, and as is typical with us here at Carman Brook Farm we've added a Vermont maple syrup glaze that caramelizes to perfection by the time they're ready to be pulled from the oven.
+The next year, one of us mentioned how nice it was to have bacon wrapped scallops as an hors d'oeuvre and the rest is history.
+Since then the recipe has morphed a bit, and as is typical with us at Carman Brook Farm we've added a Vermont maple syrup glaze that caramelizes to perfection by the time they're ready to be pulled from the oven.
 Savory and sweet like you read about.

 Are scallops good for you?

-Scallops have garnered a well regarded reputation as a healthy food, low in fat, high in protein, and loaded with omega-3 fatty acids that promote heart health.
-Now, the logical next question is, what are the effects of layering this heart healthy food with bacon?
+Scallops have garnered a well-regarded reputation as a healthy food, low in fat, high in protein, and loaded with omega-3 fatty acids that promote heart health.
+The logical next question is, what are the effects of layering this heart healthy food with bacon?
 Bacon has had a recent comeback as a health food, but the science has tempered this euphoria a bit.
-The recommendations from health professionals is that a few strips of bacon a day isn't going to negatively impact your life, however, moderation is key.
+The recommendations from health professionals are that a few strips of bacon a day isn't going to negatively impact your life, however, moderation is key.
+Be sure to check in with your doctor.
 You can get "healthier" bacon by looking at the ingredients and searching out ingredient lists with limited amounts of nitrites and nitrates, which are used in the curing process.
-The rule of thumb is this, the less ingredients, the better it is.
+The rule of thumb is this, the fewer ingredients, the better it is.

 Fresh or frozen scallops?

 In my opinion, fresh seafood of any type is the go-to choice, if you have the option.
 Our problem at the farm is that there aren't any ocean ports with fresh seafood markets nearby.
-Still, you can get pretty nice fare on ice at your local supermarket.
-I've also had great success with frozen scallops, the key to find the right kind are those that are marked "dry-packed".
+Still, we can get nice fare on ice at our local supermarket.
+I've also had great success with frozen scallops.
+The key to finding the right kind is those that are marked "dry-packed".
 Many companies selling frozen scallops use a salt-brine to increase storability.
 However, the taste can be affected negatively when this packing method is used.
 Again, stick with the "dry-packed" frozen scallops, if you can.

-When judging the quality of whatever scallops you end up choosing, there are a few indicators to be aware.
-First, and I would say this is most important, scallops should not smell fishy or funky.
+When judging the quality of whatever scallops you select, there are a few indicators to be aware of.
+First, this is most important, scallops should not smell fishy or funky.
 Next, make sure there isn't a feathery or slimy texture.
 Remember, dry-packed scallops, handled correctly, should look much the same as they did when they were frozen.
 Stick by these tips and you'll have some delicious scallops to complete your holiday menu.

 How to defrost scallops?

-Similar to other types of seafood, if you do decide to choose frozen scallops I recommend thawing them out in the refrigerator overnight.
-The Food and Drug Administration, in their article on seafood safety also recommends a cold water bath if you forget to pull them out of the freezer the day before.
-You just want to ensure that the scallops are in a waterproof bag before you submerge them in cold water.
+As with other types of seafood, if you select frozen scallops, I recommend thawing them out in the refrigerator overnight.
+The Food and Drug Administration, in their article on seafood safety, recommends a cold water bath if you forget to pull them out of the freezer the day before.
+You want to ensure the scallops are in a waterproof bag before you submerge them in cold water.

 How long do scallops last in the fridge?

 The .gov Food Safety website presents a chart that scallops should be cooked or frozen within 3-10 days of being harvested.
-In talking to fishmongers of various seafood markets, I've been told impatiently to cook them that day or the day after.
+Talking to fishmongers at various seafood markets, I've been told impatiently to cook them that day or the day after.
 I've stuck by this advice and haven't had any bad experiences myself, so make of that what you will.
 Bottom line, once you defrost or purchase scallops, have a plan to cook them.
 I hope this recipe solves that problem.

 Scallop Marinade

-Alright, lets get to the brass tacks and cook this thing.
+Alright, let us get to the brass tacks and cook this thing.
 The marinade we use for this holiday dish is simple and adds to the already delicious pairing of bacon and scallops.
 The ingredients are simple, maple syrup (who saw that coming), lemon juice, minced garlic, soy sauce, and butter.
-I use a cast iron pan so I can caramelize the butter a bit and lock in the proper flavor.
+I use a cast iron pan so I can caramelize the butter a bit and lock in the rich flavor.

 Browning the butter and stirring in all of the ingredients for the scallop maple glaze.